Hugo7gomes/FEUP_ESOF/README.md

 # Product Name

 ## Vision Stament
-A calendar to provide a more organized life to the everyday student, since nothing is worse than realizing that your deadline was yesterday
+A calendar to provide a more organized life to the everyday student, since nothing is worse than realizing that your deadline was yesterday.

 ## Main Features
  - Feature 1 - Short description